The main attractions of Paphos – the cultural capital of Cyprus

 Paphos attractions, cities, is considered as the cultural capital of Cyprus - the most interesting on the coast, Paphos is something to see.

-the island is quite large this area, but because of various historical monuments there are a lot: from natural, such as the Baths of Aphrodite, Before the creation of man, for example, artfully laid out the ancient mosaic.
+the island is quite large this area, but because of various historical monuments there are a lot: from natural, such as the Baths of Aphrodite, Before the creation of man, eg, artfully laid out the ancient mosaic.
 But first things first.

 The most important attractions of Paphos are centered around the medieval port of the so-called Lower Town.
 It is here that you can go back in time if, а точнее, a few centuries ago,, examining the famous monuments of ancient architecture: